stats-432sp2018/stats-432sp2018.github.io/syllabus.md

 – Before posting a new question please make sure to check if your question has already been answered, and answer others’ questions.
 Just search.
 – It may be more efficient to answer your question “in-person” so make good use of office hours (4 hours per week).
 – Emails will almost certainly be ignored.
-– I generally reply to messages during normal business hours (M-F).
+– I generally reply to messages during normal business hours (M--F).
 My typical response time is 24 hours.
 Please don't message me on Slack, wait an hour without response, email me, email me again, etc.
 - Ignoring these rules will result in decreased participation points.

 ### Grading